Philosophy & Vision

 -

-At this time, a lack of connection to self in a meaningful way.
-Many people don't really love or have a very good sense of who they are, so they are over anchored to beliefs, and opinions.
+At this time, a lack of a true connection to self.
+Many struggle with their identity, so they are over anchored to beliefs, and external opinions.
 When we have reverence for self, we have reverence for all life.

 -

 Too many, to mention but most recently, The Peanut Butter Falcon (movie), the book Red, Hot & Holy by Sera Beak, another book, The Love Song of the Universe.
-Stan Walker's song I AM.
+Song that I currently love every time I hear it on my playlist is Ordinary by Alex Warren.